Mad Tsai: Personal life

-Tsai is queer and has described his music as both therapeutic and representative of queer Asian and Latinx youth.
+Tsai is openly bisexual and has described his music as both therapeutic and representative of queer Asian and Latinx youth.

 He publicly came out to his mother through the viral TikTok post accompanying "Boy Bi" in 2020.

 Reception

 Critics have praised Tsai for his contribution to queer representation in pop music.
 Outlets such as Teen Vogue and Gold House have highlighted his work as an example of new queer and Asian-Latinx artistry emerging from social media.